janrgb/resume-analyzer/docs/SETUP.md

 - Use `yarn redwood dev` or `yarn rw dev` to launch the app on localhost.
 - The database may not be synchronized.
 Use `yarn rw prisma migrate dev` to synchronize it.
+- Check USAGE.md for instructions on using the app.

 ## Testing and Documentation